 Task and Performance Indicators are specified

-- Has specific job description/responsibilities aligned with organizational expected goals, objectives, and KPI;
+- Has specific job description/responsibilities aligned with organizational goals, objectives, and KPI;

 - Job Description (JD) based performance management and supervision;

-- Recognize fairly on staff’s performance/contribution by promoting, increment, reward, appreciation, etc;
+- Recognizes fairly on staff’s performance/contribution by promoting, increment, reward, appreciation, etc;

-- Provide appropriate and timely feedback to staff regarding their performance.
+- Provides appropriate and timely feedback to staff regarding their performance.